joeygordon/Spotify-Upcoming-Shows/README.md

 # Spotify Favorites' Upcoming Shows

 An experiment with the Spotify API.
 Uses the API to determine your favorite artists and then finds their upcoming tour dates.
+Built in Vue.js.
 See it online at [joeygordon.com/spotify](http://www.joeygordon.com/spotify)

 ## Build Setup